andrewmarks9/big-query-storage-report/README.md

 BigQuery Storage Report Script
 This Bash script is designed to generate a report on the storage usage and forecast costs for datasets across multiple Google Cloud Platform (GCP) projects.
 The report is generated using a BigQuery query and the results are appended to a Google Sheets spreadsheet.

-The script will perform the following steps:

-Log the start time in the specified log file.
-Execute a BigQuery query for each project in the projects array.
-The query retrieves storage usage metrics and forecast costs for datasets in the project.
-Extract the query results as CSV rows.
-Authenticate with the Google Sheets API using the provided service account key file.
-Append the CSV rows to a worksheet in the specified Google Sheets spreadsheet.

-Query Details
-The BigQuery query used in the script retrieves the following information for each dataset:

-Logical and physical storage sizes (active and long-term) Compression ratios
-Forecast costs for logical and physical storage based on predefined prices per GiB

 Prerequisites
 Before running the script, ensure that you have the following: